Israelmejia12/Election_Analysis/README.md

 ![Line Graph](https://github.com/Israelmejia12/Election_Analysis/blob/1cecec32665b5e8bd3c312d404fc75f22d7ce004/Screen%20Shot%202022-10-23%20at%209.43.46%20PM.png)

 ##Challenge Overview
-In a world where election fraud has become a hot topic.
-I believe that having responsible method to analyze election results is crucial. the code presented below does just that.
+In a world where election fraud has become a hot topic, I believe that having responsible method to analyze election results is crucial. the code presented below does just that.
 I belive this code can be ajuested to ran any election going foward in the country or other countries alike.
 Through a more or less refactoring of this code we can move foward with honest and fair elections.
 ![Line Graph](https://github.com/Israelmejia12/Election_Analysis/blob/1cecec32665b5e8bd3c312d404fc75f22d7ce004/Screen%20Shot%202022-10-23%20at%209.52.10%20PM.png)
 ![Line Graph](https://github.com/Israelmejia12/Election_Analysis/blob/1cecec32665b5e8bd3c312d404fc75f22d7ce004/Screen%20Shot%202022-10-23%20at%209.52.24%20PM.png)